 That logic gets turned on its head if you’re selling your own product or don’t need to get somebody to click a link to make a sale.
 The common wisdom among Internet marketers is that images convert 10x better than text, and video converts 10x better than images.
 People trust videos more because they feel like they’re getting a convincing demo or testimonial.

 You should be able to get a $10-$30 RPM (revenue per 1,000 impressions) on your blog with a premium ad network (like Mediavine).

-However, on YouTube you’d be lucky to see a $10 RPM from their ad program.
-It’s not completely unheard of if you chose a high-value niche.
+However, on YouTube, you’d be lucky to see a $10 RPM from their ad program.
+It’s not unheard of if you choose a high-value niche.
 But, that’s certainly higher than the average.
-Meaning ads are likely to pay 3-5x per visitor when compared to YouTube traffic.
+Meaning ads are likely to pay 3-5x per visitor compared to YouTube traffic.

 Conclusion: Start a YouTube Channel Over a Blog

-That said, I feel like you can get more traffic, faster, with YouTube.
-Plus you’ll convert product sales better and obtain a more valuable skillset that you can market.
+That said, I feel like you can get traffic faster with YouTube.
+Plus, you’ll convert product sales better and obtain a more valuable skillset that you can market.
 And a high subscriber count will make you appear more authoritative when you finally do get around to starting your blog!

 If you’re deciding between the two, focus on YouTube.